jdevfullstack/electronics-robotics-intro/README.md

 `hot wire` (electrical term) - carries the electricity, also called `live wire`

+`terminal` - is the point at which a conductor from a component, device or network comes to an end.
+It is the point other components can be connected.

 ## Voltage Vs Amperage
 Voltage and amperage are two measures of electrical current or flow of electrons. `Voltage` is a measure of